Skip to content

 • Required: no

 If true, the function will be allowed to request multiple tool calls in a single conversation turn.
+If not set, we default to the configuration value for the function being called.

 Most model providers do not support parallel tool calls.
 In those cases, the gateway ignores this field.
 At the moment, only Fireworks AI and OpenAI support parallel tool calls.